Submitting a response to a complaint

 - Full names and job titles of people involved

-We follow a process when discriminatory action complaints are submitted, starting with a preliminary investigation (if more information is required), then voluntary mediation, then adjudication.
+We follow a process when prohibited action complaints are submitted, starting with a preliminary inquiry (if more information is required), then voluntary mediation, then adjudication.
 If the complaint goes to adjudication, you are given an opportunity to respond, at which point the worker can respond to your submission.
-A fair adjudication process depends on timely responses from both parties.
+A fair adjudication process depends on timely responses from you and the worker.